SymbioticLove/Recipe-Bot-Training/README.md

   </li>
 </ol>
-The one-hot encoding is not ideal for NLP processing.
+The one-hot encoding is not ideal for NLP.
 I am looking into better conversational approaches currently.